 There are some recipes that take you home, and some that create home for your own family.
 This one is both.

-Maple and oat are both products of the north.
+Maple and oat are both staples of the north.
 Maple, of course, is the sweet spring essence of our forests and a much welcomed ingredient used by early settlers.
 It’s our first crop of the year!
 Oats are a grain that grows well in our climate unlike wheat which does not.
-So a bread that uses both pays tribute to these products.
+So a bread that uses both pays tribute to these New England treasures.

 The sister competition